dorabkiss/university_work/README.md

 - tries

 ## data, networks, and the web (python, mysql)
-- mock twitter application built with flask framework
+twitter-like application built with flask framework
 - jinja template engine
 - wtforms
 - flask-login: user authentication
 - flask-restful: basic api
 - sqlalchemy

+for more details, see the readme file in the folder